 Close –up: Incoming Sunrays warming the earth.
 Outgoing, warm infrared hitting molecules of greenhouse gases: H2O, CO2, CH4, N2O making them vibrate.

-The GHG molecule vibrations makes evenings and early nights feel warm after a sunny day.
+The GHG molecule vibrations make evenings and early nights feel warm after a sunny day.
 Without the GHG, the nights would immediately turn extremely cold at once the sunlight disappears.
 An increased greenhouse effect therefore can be observed as increasingly warmer nights.

 Metaphorically, the planet Earth has “clothes” on.
 The moon has no atmosphere and no greenhouse gases.
 In other words, the moon is “naked”.
 The temperature differences on the moon are enormous, with more than 100°C at daytime, and colder than – 150°C at nighttime.
 Our atmosphere stabilizes the temperatures, avoiding the extremes we can observe on the moon.
 The atmosphere with its small but crucial amounts of greenhouse gases allows life as we know it to develop.